tangrams/tangram/README.md

 The library includes a [Leaflet](http://leafletjs.com) plugin, `Tangram.LeafletLayer`, to provide basic web map pan/zoom functionality.

 Data sources, layers, and styling rules are written in a *scene file* ([here's an example](https://github.com/tangrams/simple-demo/blob/gh-pages/scene.yaml)).
-Armed with a scene file like `scene.yaml`, you can create a Tangram scene and add it to a Leaflet like so:
+Armed with a scene file like `scene.yaml`, you can create a Tangram scene and add it to a Leaflet map like so:

 ```
 var map = L.map('map');